johnmcfarlane/papers/c++/error-handling.md

     return false;
   }

-  // The input is now successfully sanitized.
+  // The input is now successfully validated.
 If the program gets this far,
   // the End User Contract was not violated by the user. sanitized_run(number);